ajfisher/building-droids-with-js/slides2.md

 Notes:
 So to do this, we'll consider:

-Why javascript and why would we do this in JS
+What makes JS good for hardware

-We'll then look at the hardware stack and show some code
+We'll then look at the hardware stack

-Then we'll play finish with some examples.
+Then I'll show some examples and some demos

 ---